theHsEdition/PatrickHanus.com/_projects/skymouse.md

 hidden-message: It will probably be a while before I finish this.

-seo-title: Skymouse Studios | A Behind the Scenes Look at Branding a Brand
+seo-title: Skymouse Studios - A Behind the Scenes Look at Branding a Brand
 excerpt: How we built a company that helps people build a beautiful brand on the web.
 seo-image:

 ---

+	Much like Wikipedia, this page is in need of some cleaning up.
+	Please excuse the mess.
+Thanks!

 ## Building a business is hard.